By Clara H

 The child can also learn responsibilities through dogs due to the fact that they enjoy feeding, grooming, and walking their pet.
 If they can learn to share objects with the dog they will start to do the same thing with his/her peers.

-Animals can also decrease kids with Autism's stress and anxiety levels.
+Animals can also decrease kids' with Autism's stress and anxiety levels.
 National Institutes of Health even did a research project proving this point.
 They had children with ASD and without ASD play with guinea pigs while wearing a wrist band fitted with a device that measures skin conductance.
-Their website states "when the session with the guinea pigs began, skin conductance levels among the children with ASDs dropped significantly" meaning that the guinea pigs made them feel calm.
+Their website states, "when the session with the guinea pigs began, skin conductance levels among the children with ASD dropped significantly" meaning that the guinea pigs made them feel calm.

 My grandmother used to take my brother and me to the zoo a lot when we lived in Kansas.
 I enjoyed the majority of it because most of the animals were behind bars or strong glass.
 The peacocks, for example, roamed freely making me feel anxious.
 Every time I saw one I would scream and hide behind my grandma thinking they were going to peck at me until I bled to death.

 Today, I do not fear most animals.
 My recovery began in 2011 when my parents bought me an extremely tolerant hamster (wouldn't hurt a fly).
 His name was Templeton.
 I asked for a hamster because wanted to be like a friend who had one.
-That was before I realized I was not interested in caged animals.
+It was before I realized I was not interested in caged animals as pets.

 About 9 months after he came into the family, he bit me as I was reaching into his cage.
 He was standing just inches away from me before he went lightning speed to my finger.
 My heart started to race as I looked down at where I had been bitten.
 Only a tiny drop of blood had leaked out from under my skin.
 My heart went faster as I ran screaming to my mom.